jakewins/neo4j/community/web-ui/README.md

 You will need to install Node.js in whatever way is suitable for your platform.
 Afterwards, you should install brunch

-    npm install -g brunch
+    sudo npm install -g brunch

 And install the project dependencies

     npm install

 From the project base dir.
 For running tests, you also need [PhantomJS](http://phantomjs.org/) installed, it provides the headless browser environment where the tests are executed.
+To do that, look at [PhantomJS.org](http://phantomjs.org/)

 ### Running the build